Skip to main content

 Only after that does the solution sound like a fit instead of a sales pitch.

-Before I bring up Tacemus at all, I'm trying to get answers to a handful of questions:
+Before I bring up Tacemus at all, I'm trying to get honest answers to a short list.
+These are the questions that make a buyer hear their own problem clearly:

-• What are you actually trying to achieve?
+• What are you actually trying to achieve this year?

 • Where are your leads coming from right now?